Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ### 6.4 Grant Acceptance Contract Criteria

 The committees shall have all grant receivers sign a grant receiver agreement for approved grants before funding.
 The agreements can be found in the [Tangle DAO LLC repository](https://github.com/Tangle-Community-Treasury-DAO/Tangle-DAO-LLC-Documentation) linked in the Tangle Community Treasury DAO Github.
-The committee and program lead shall make contracts with the LLC legal representative specific to the grant submission.
+The committee and program lead shall make contracts with the legal representative specific to the grant submission.
 Such grant contractual frameworks may be but are not limited to the following.
-- No repayment grant for specific deliverables
+- Standard grants that do not require repayment.
 - Temporary loan with terms to projects that do not have access to their liquidity.
 - Liquidity support in exchange for specifically defined terms.
 - Grant funding in exchange for equity or other terms defined by the committee.